 A scholar of popular music and culture, Ms. Honnold has taught the History of Rock Music in both the traditional classroom setting as well as online at the university level since 2007.
 The class is a year-by-year review of the music, artists, composers, record producers, and others associated with rock 'n' roll and pop from 1954 to the present with emphasis on the socio-cultural impact that popular music has on society.
 She has also taught undergraduate music history courses at the University of Missouri-St. Louis, focusing on western art music of the nineteenth and twentieth centuries.

 Ms. Honnold has appeared on eleven recordings with the USAF Heritage of America Band, Get Here Sooner with the University of Illinois Concert Jazz Band, "27" with the Opera Theatre of Saint Louis, and the release of previously unpublished works for saxophone ensemble by Percy Grainger, edited and published by Joyce Griggs.

 Ms. Honnold is an Artist-endorser for the Conn-Selmer Corporation and is proud to perform on Selmer and Yanagisawa saxophones exclusively.

 She is proud to be a founding member and former Artistic Director of Chamber Project St. Louis.

-Ms. Honnold currently lives in Belgium with her husband Derek and their dog Bob Marley.
-She performs with the NATO Jazz Orchestra in concerts throughout Europe.
+Ms. Honnold currently lives in San Antonio with her husband Derek and their dog Bob Marley.

 The Times of London called the St. Louis Symphony’s Proms performance “magnificent” and found it to be full of “unconfined joy.”